Butilbenceno/ardudroid/README.md

 ardudroid
 =========

-User your Android device to wirelessly control Arduino Uno pins via Bluetooth
+This app lets you user your Android device to wirelessly control Arduino Uno pins via Bluetooth